 The shoplifter attacks the cynical mind control tactics of modern advertising.
-Today's commercials, billboards, even the floorlayouts and product displays in stores are designed by psychologists to manipulate potential consumers into purchasing products.
+Today's commercials, billboards, even the floor-layouts and product displays in stores are designed by psychologists to manipulate potential consumers into purchasing products.
 Corporations carry out extensive advertising campaigns to insinuate their exhortations to consumption into every mind, and even work to make their products into status symbols that people from some walks of society eventually must own in order to be accorded respect.
 Faced with this kind of manipulation, the law-abiding consumer has two choices: either to come up with the money to purchase these products by selling his life away as a wage laborer, or to go without and possibly invite public ridicule as well as private frustration.
-The shoplifter creates a third choice of her own: she takes the products she has been conditioned to desire without paying for them, so the corporations themselves must pay for all of their propagandizing and mind control tactics.
+The shoplifter best forms of protest and self-empowerment, and one of the most practical, too!